 Perhaps all suicides are like this, but not always obviously so.
 Perhaps many so-called suicides result from a complex array of tiny, barely perceptible forces that, as they accumulate, inch their victim day by day closer to the moment in question.
 When that day comes, the victim, overwhelmed, blinded, and choked by the now massive firestorm that envelopes him, sees only one way out.
 Continue Reading →

 Here’s a thought.
-If you want to disprove — or at least throw an industrial-sized monkey wrench into — current conceptions of God and the soul, then prove time travel.
+If you want to disprove — or at least throw whatever the quantum tech industry’s equivalent of a monkey wrench is into — current conceptions of God and the soul, prove time travel.
 For time travel, you see, is not compatible with the notion of an indivisible soul, particularly if that soul is en route to an eternal afterlife of punishment or reward.